hairetikos/np2debug/README.md

 The build files, including the project definition, are in folder `win9x` (all required files are included).
 For a detailed overview of the project's organization, see `Overview.txt`.

 If you just want binaries, get font.rom and np21trace.exe, and you're good to go.
-The current build has some added features, including register editing, variable speed stepping (use numkeys 1-9 to change, only in ASM view), and system activity dumping/tracing, and breaking on pretty much anything you can think of.
+The current build has some added features, including register editing, variable speed stepping (use numkeys 1-9 to change, only in ASM view), system activity dumping/tracing, and breaking on pretty much anything you can think of.
 Everything you need to reverse-engineer any PC-98 program should be here (on top of the plethora of available tools that existed in the 90s).
 Be careful though: DOS memory addressing is complicated and it's easy to lose your way in the code.